 His elder brother, “monkey number one” (Amin Simiar) is by contrast a sullen, largely silent presence (for valid reasons, as we will later learn).
 There is a lingering sense of danger as the journey continues.
 Not everyone in the car knows where they are going and, as often happens under sad family circumstances, appearances must be kept up for the sake of the youngest.
 The family jokes, the intimacy and the bickering is so precisely and realistically drawn that the increasing feeling that all this is under threat is genuinely chilling.

-Panahi is the son of Jafar Panahi, the great director of Taxi Tehran and This Is Not a Film, who was imprisoned by the Iranian regime for six years and has been banned from filmmaking for 20 years.
+Panahi is the son of Jafar Panahi, the great director of Taxi Tehran and This Is Not a Film, recently jailed by the Iranian government.
 In this sense, the absolute confidence and sureness of touch is perhaps understandable, having worked with his father for many years.
 But Hit the Road is damned near to being a masterpiece – if it isn’t simply one already.
 There are scenes of broad comedy, musical sequences and a wholly tragic episode that plays out in a long wide-shot.
 The wonderful cast inhabit their roles so fully it’s hard to believe this is not a bona fide family.
 Iran is a country that has created – despite atrocious conditions – many wonderful filmmakers.
 Panah Panahi has earned his right to be counted among them.

 John Bleasdale | @drjonty